-General questions about Antivirus feature on the Deco App
+General questions about the Real-Time Protection feature on the Deco with HomeCare feature

-Malicious Content Filter: Blocks malicious websites that are listed in Trend Micro’s database to ensure you can safely surf the net.
+Malicious Content Filter: Blocks malicious websites that are listed in Trend Micro’s database to ensure you can surf the net safely.

-Intrusion Prevention System: Protects your network against external attacks and eliminates vulnerabilities.
+Intrusion Prevention System: Protects your home network and applications against external attacks and eliminates vulnerabilities.

-Infected Device Quarantine: This prevents infected devices from sending sensitive information or security threats to devices outside your network.
+Infected Device Quarantine: This prevents infected devices from sending sensitive information or security threats to clients outside your network.

-Q2: What can I do if the website is blocked by the Antivirus feature?
+Q2: What can I do if the website is blocked by the Real-Time Protection feature?

-Please go to Antivirus > Malicious Content Filter page, add a website under the Allow List, and then it will not be blocked.
+Please go to Network>Protecting Your Network page on the Deco app, then go to Malicious Content Filter>Allow List> Add the website under the Allow List, and then it will not be blocked.

-Launch the Deco app, go to HomeCare -> Antivirus.
-Then switch off the three options (Malicious Content Filter, Intrusion Prevention System, and Infected Device Quarantine).
+Launch the Deco app, and go to Network>Protecting Your Network page to switch off the three options (Malicious Content Filter, Intrusion Prevention System, and Infected Device Quarantine).

 Q4.
-How often does the Antivirus database update?
+How often does the Real-Time Protection database update?

-Normally Deco’s Antivirus database will be updated periodically.
+Deco’s database will be updated periodically.
 However, if there are new vulnerabilities or virus exposure, it will be updated ASAP.
-The Antivirus feature will update its database automatically if there is a newer version, you just need to make sure the main Deco unit is online.
-If your Deco’s Antivirus database is not updating itself, you may click the “Tap to Refresh” button at the bottom to make sure it is up to date.
+The Real-Time Protection feature will update its database automatically if a newer version is available, and you just need to ensure the main Deco is online.
+If your Deco’s database is not updating itself, you can click the “Tap to Refresh” button at the bottom to update the database.

 *Database Maintenance Service is offered by TrendMicro, this article’s statements are only for reference.

 Q5.
-Whether the Antivirus feature will have conflict with the firewall settings on your home?
+Does the Real-Time Protection feature conflict with the firewall settings on your home?

 Q6.
 Why is my device quarantined?